This post may contain affiliate links. If you shop from one of our links, we may earn a commission.

 Prep the rice, beans, and veggies ahead if you can or want to.
 They store well in the fridge and simply need to be reheated.
 The nutrition information in this recipe will vary based on the ingredients you choose to use.

-Just a heads up that you’ll need to reserve a little of the pasta cooking water, so keep that in mind BEFORE you drain the pasta.
+This pasta recipe is quick and delicious and the flavor from the sausage is really key.
+(Just a heads up that you'll need to reserve a little of the pasta cooking water, so keep that in mind BEFORE you drain the pasta.)
 Chicken sausage is usually leaner than pork, so when making this with chicken sausage, I like to add butter or olive oil before serving.